mauricevancooten/read-more-text/README.md

-# Read More Button
+# Read More Text

-JavaScript module for adding a read more button to text.
-Supports multiple read more buttons on the same page.
+JavaScript module for adding a read more link to text.
+Supports multiple read more links on the same page.
 Built with accessibility in mind, works on screen readers and degrades gracefully if JavaScript is turned off.

 ## Instructions